 After you’ve segmented by interest, you can use automated post-purchase funnels to generate product recommendations based on what they just purchased.

 And with automation tools, this entire process is just rinse-and-repeats and personalized to each person.

-If you can mix your marketing automation tool with like Lucky Orange, you have an unstoppable personalization arsenal at your hands.
+If you can mix your marketing automation tool with website tracking like Lucky Orange, you have an unstoppable personalization arsenal at your hands.

 For example, suppose you see that your customers who purchase a specific item do so from mobile.
 In that case, you can leverage Lucky Orange to understand what landing page on your site has the most mobile traffic and serve and SMS opt-in to add a new contact to your Sendlane segment-of-choice.
 Now you know that you have a qualified lead on your hands and can nurture them to conversion through personalized automation.